 When I was fifteen (that in its self explains a lot) my poor mother, at her wit’s end – cursed me to have five girls, all just like me!
 I’m sure those of us ‘wild child’ types can imagine just how our poor parents felt in those hair-pulling moments of raising stubborn, strong-willed children!

-Fast forward over ten years and I am now the proud other or two beautiful, strong willed and stubborn little girls of my own (there will be no more breeding out of fear my mother’s prophecy comes true).
+Fast forward over ten years and I am now the proud mother of two beautiful, strong-willed and stubborn little girls of my own (there will be no more breeding out of fear my mother’s prophecy comes true).

 Now, I will note that of course I am drawing from my own experiences, and I am only a mother to daughters.
 But I wanted to share my reality of raising girls – something I’m sure a lot of mothers can relate to 😉